Wayne McKoy: College career

 McKoy committed to play for the Redmen of St. John's University which was the major college closest to his home in Bayside, Queens.
 McKoy had been concerned about news of players transferring from the NC State Wolfpack – his other option – and the ability of his mother to attend his games, who did not like to fly.
 McKoy admired head coach Lou Carnesecca and would team up with close friend and former high school teammate Reggie Carter, who had transferred from the Hawaii Rainbow Warriors to play for the Redmen that season.

 Carnesecca said of McKoy after his recruitment: "He's not going to change the world—yet."
 McKoy had difficulty living up to his expectations and experienced frequent foul trouble during his freshman season.
 During his sophomore season, McKoy led the Redmen in rebounds per game with 7.7 and ranked second in scoring with 14.9 points per game.
 During the Eastern Regional final of the 1979 NCAA Division I Basketball Tournament against the Rutgers Scarlet Knights, McKoy banked in a rebound with five seconds remaining to win the game for the Redmen.
 The Redmen missed making the Final Four by just two points when they lost to the Penn Quakers the following game.

-McKoy was named team co-captain alongside Frank Gilroy for his senior season in 1980–81.
+He was named team co-captain alongside Frank Gilroy for his senior season in 1980–81.
 He received tutoring from Willis Reed, who had joined the Redmen coaching staff as an unpaid volunteer assistant for the season.
 McKoy struggled as a senior and was "a model of inconsistency."
 He was the subject of jeers from fans during his final college game: a first-round loss to the Alabama Crimson Tide during the 1981 National Invitation Tournament in which he played tentatively.
 When McKoy had a shot blocked before it left his hands, the fans yelled, "Willis, you're overpaid!"

 In Redmen (now Red Storm) program history, McKoy ranks 13th in points with 1,536, 9th in rebounds with 824, and 4th in blocks with 164.
 He was named to the All-Big East Conference team twice: on the second-team in 1980 and the third-team in 1981.

 Professional career

 McKoy was selected by his hometown New York Knicks as the 63rd overall pick of the 1981 NBA draft.
 The Knicks believed that McKoy was not ready for the NBA after an underwhelming performance in the Southern California League.
 McKoy believed his reason for not making the NBA was that he was an undersized center and could not convert to playing forward.

-McKoy signed with CB Estudiantes of the Spanish Liga Española de Baloncesto.
+He signed with CB Estudiantes of the Spanish Liga Española de Baloncesto.
 He had been recommended by Carnesecca to play in Spain and he ultimately accepted the only offer he received in the country.
 McKoy played for Estudiantes for two seasons and then signed with CD Cajamadrid of the Liga ACB.
 He averaged 16 points and 7 rebounds per game in his one season with Cajamadrid.

+Death

+McKoy died on August 18, 2026, at the age of 68.